Solve/Next

 Move Fast / Transfer

-From the canal to your own organisation
+From the canal to your own organization

 Half-day.
 Each participant maps the Think Wrong practices from the week to a live challenge they own—a growth bet, a product decision, an infrastructure investment, an AI deployment.
 The mobility challenge provided the pattern.
 The transfer session is where it becomes yours.